afrandsen/afrandsen/README.md

-# afrandsen
-Personal website of Andreas Frandsen
+# Personal website of Andreas Frandsen

+This is the repository to host the static source files of my personal website.

+The websit is built via the R package [blogdown](https://github.com/rstudio/blogdown).